jasl/MoyaX/Readme.md

 Project Status
 --------------

-This project is actively under development, and is being used in [Artsy's new auction app](https://github.com/Artsy/eidolon).
-We consider it ready for production use.
+This project is actively under development.

 Currently, we support Xcode 7 and Swift 2.